Sign up for the free Shakespeare Newsletter

 Stand fast, and wear a castle on thy head!

-ULYSSES I'll bring you to the gates.
+ULYSSESI'll bring you to the gates.210

-TROILUS Accept distracted thanks.
-210
+TROILUSAccept distracted thanks.

-Exeunt TROILUS, AENEAS, and ULYSSES
+[Exeunt TROILUS, AENEAS, and ULYSSES]

-THERSITES Would I could meet that rogue Diomed!
+THERSITESWould I could meet that rogue Diomed!
 I would

 croak like a raven; I would bode, I would bode.